whitead/symd/README.md

 4. Write about branching feature
 5. Get checkensemble to work
 6. The cells (used in LJ) do not support open boxes.
 Not sure whether or not I should implement that.
+7. The g(r) script only supports 3D.
+I should rewrite it to support 2D and maybe 1D.
+3D cube-sphere intersection sounds like I would die.